Day 87 (8/26/14): Nashville, TN | Sevierville, TN

 Day 89 (8/28/14): Great Smoky Mountains National Park | Gatlinburg, TN

 We had seen the Smoky Mountains in the distance yesterday, but we’ve been looking forward to seeing them up close.
 Time for another National Park!
 We entered the Great Smoky Mountains National Park and were pleasantly surprised to discover that we didn’t have to pay an entrance fee for the park.
-All of the other National Parks we’ve been to so far have had a fee, which has typically range from $20 to $25.
-That adds up.
 It was nice to just drive into the park without having to shell out any cash.
+All of the other National Parks we’ve been to so far have had a fee, which has typically ranged from $20-$25.
+That adds up!
+If you’re visiting quite a few National Parks in a year, we recommend getting an Annual “America the Beautiful” Pass for the National Parks and Federal Recreational Lands.
+And we may be partial, but we also recommend visiting the National Parks with an RV, which you can try with a National Park RV Rental. 🙂

-We crossed the Tennessee-North Carolina border in the park and made it up to the observation tower at Clingman’s Dome.
+While in Great Smoky Mountains National Park, we crossed the Tennessee-North Carolina border and made it up to the observation tower at Clingman’s Dome.
 At 6,643 feet high, Clingman’s Dome is the highest mountain in the Smokies, as well as the highest point in Tennessee, and the highest point along the Appalachian Trail.
-To give some perspective though, Mount Rainier in Washington reaches 14,410 feet, more than double the height of Clingman’s Dome.
+To give some perspective though, Mount Rainier in Washington reaches 14,410 feet, which is more than double the height of Clingman’s Dome.
 As I mentioned before, the Smoky Mountains aren’t as large or impressive as the mountains we’ve seen out west.
-However, the view from the tower at Clingman’s Dome provided a lovely 360 degree panorama of the surrounding ridges with their bluish haze.
+However, the view from the tower at Clingman’s Dome provided a lovely 360-degree panorama of the surrounding ridges with their bluish haze.

-Next we drove through Gatlinburg to the the Roaring Fork Nature Trail, a 5.5-mile-long one way road looped through a dense forest.
+Next, we drove through Gatlinburg to the Roaring Fork Nature Trail, a 5.5-mile-long one-way road looped through a dense forest.
 We noticed imposing spider webs covering tree branches and wondered how big the spiders must be that spin them.
 Creepy!
 We also passed a historic log cabin when it started raining.
 We were going to hike to Grotto Falls, but the rain quickly evolved into a torrential downpour.
 With water streaming down the narrow, single-lane road, we weren’t sure how safe the trail conditions would be and figured it would be best not to hike in the stormy weather.

 Since we didn’t do the hike as we originally planned, and the Roaring Fork Nature Trail is accessed through Gatlinburg, we stopped in the town after we finished the scenic drive.
 We decided to end the day with some moonshine tasting.
 Gatlinburg is home to two moonshine distilleries, both of which offer free tours and tastings.
 Yes, please! 🙂 When we were in Kentucky, we had our first tasting of their signature alcohol – bourbon.
 Now that we’re in Tennessee, we wanted to try some authentic moonshine!